kingcons/study-group/crafting-interpreters-2020/README.md

 You are encouraged to attempt the exercises prior to a group meeting! :)

+### Organization

+A group leader will be in charge of each session.
+Volunteering is encouraged.

+Prior to the meeting, a github issue should be created where a group leader is selected.
+Any notes on exercises that should possibly be avoided or potential rabbit holes in the material should be posted in the issue as well as questions from participants.
+At the end of the session, the issue can be closed and a followup issue opened for the next meeting.

 #### Tentative Timeline

 > Part 1 - Welcome